AlibabaCloudDocs/ecs/intl.en-US/Instance/Manage instances/Hibernate an instance.md

         **Note:** The instance is stopped and enters the **Stopped** state.
 To start the instance, see [Start or stop an instance](/intl.en-US/Instance/Manage instances/Start ECS instances.md).

+## References

+You can use Operation Orchestration Service \(OOS\) to hibernate and wake ECS instances at the scheduled time.
+This way, the hibernation and wake time of a large number of instances can be managed in an automated manner and the costs can be reduced by using the No Fees for Hibernated Instances feature.
+For more information, see [Start and shut down ECS instances at the scheduled time]().